 Computer Architecture and Components MCQ Test

 Master the concepts of computer architecture and components with our MCQ Quiz.
 Test your knowledge on CPUs, memory units, buses and more.
-Ideal for IT students and professionals in the USA, UK, Canada and Australia.
+Ideal for IT students and professionals.

 1. Which of the following is responsible for interpreting and executing instructions in a computer system?